minwal/adx-cosmos-hol/README.md

     - ADX automatically indexes and compresses data on ingestion and stores it in an append only columnar database.
     - ADX provides interactive analytical capabilities in one of the most performant and cost efficient manner.
 It supports KQL(Kusto Query Language), T-SQL, inline R and Python for building ML models.
     - ADX provides the ability to build easy, quick, performant and no cost dashboards.

-For more details, refer to this [documentation](https://azure.microsoft.com/en-au/services/data-explorer/#features).
+For more details on ADX, refer to this [documentation](https://azure.microsoft.com/en-au/services/data-explorer/#features).

 ## Prerequisites
  - Microsoft Azure Subscription with contributor or admin level access